rsreenu2000/cloud-native-demos/elastic_inference/kubernetes/monitoring/scale_on_prometheus_metrics.md

         averageValue: 1
 ```

-Once prometheus metric `ei_drop_fps` is bigger than 1, the HPA will try to calculate the replicas to scale.
+Once prometheus metric `ei_scale_ratio` is not 1, the HPA will calculate the replicas to scalei up or down.